Tricentis/TCDefectIntegration_Jira/README.md

 Setting     | Description
 --------    | --------------------------------------------------------------
 Url         | A Url to open a Defect is specified here.<br>Example:<br>http://www.mycompany.com/jira/browse SoapURL     | A Url to access the Webservice is specified here.<br>Example:<br>http://www.mycompany.com/jira/rpc/soap/jirasoapservice-v2?wsdl
-User|The user name to be used to sign up to Jira is specified here.
+User        |The user name to be used to sign up to Jira is specified here.
-Password|Jira password
+Password    |Jira password
+UseManualDefectCreationWindow | Manual browser window is launched upon issue creation.
+Standard behaviour when using UseRestfulConnection.
+UseRestfulConnection          | With Jira greater than 7 the SOAP is not supported anymore and RestFulConnection must be used RestfulURL                    | Url to the restful service version https://mycompany.atlassian.net/rest/api/2/ JiraCreateIssueURL            | Url that is loaded when the manual browser window is launched, default is https://mycompany.atlassian.net/secure/CreateIssue!default.jspa
 <br>
 **Using a Proxy**